Counting Still Counts: Understanding Neural Complex Query Answering Through Query Relaxation: Experiments

 When extending the analysis to other neural methods (see \Cref{app:additional_results}), we observe similar trends.
 ConE benefits across all query types but especially on path queries, reinforcing the idea that relaxation complements path-based reasoning.
 ULTRAQ, a foundation model capable of zero-shot transfer across KGs, shows the strongest relative gains overall, indicating that large, pretrained neural architectures may still overlook local structural regularities that relaxation can recover efficiently.

-Overall, these results are evidence of systematic complementarity between neural reasoning and relaxation-based structural reasoning.
+Overall, these results are evidence of systematic complementarity between neural reasoning and query relaxation.
 The distinct patterns across query types, datasets, and architectures highlight where current neural models fall short, particularly on path queries and temporally complex graphs, and point to opportunities for integrating relaxation-like mechanisms into future neural CQA approaches.

 \begin{rqabox}